 Q. Can you use a siding nailer for roofing?

-It may be possible, though it depends on the tool.
+It might be possible though it depends on the tool, and each will need to be looked at individually.
 The big difference is the type of nail used.
-You cannot use siding nails, and a siding nailer may not be capable of taking the shorter roofing nail or driving it properly.
+Siding nails don’t have the grip necessary for roofing.
+Roofing nails typically have a larger head than siding nails, and so the siding nailer might not be capable of taking the appropriate diameter.

 Q. What size nails do you use for siding?

-The most common size is from 1½ to 2½ inches long, with a diameter of either 0.080-inch or 0.092-inch and a minimum head of ⅜ inch.
-Siding and additional materials have an impact, so you should check the requirements of each job before ordering your nails.
+The most common size is from 1½ to 2½ inches long, with a diameter of either 0.080 inch or 0.092 inch and a minimum crown (head) of ⅜ inch.
+Shank diameter may also be given as a gauge.
+Between 11 and 14 gauge is common.
+The type of siding material and the size of sheathing will have an impact.
+It’s important that the nail is long enough to provide proper grip.
+Although it’s time-consuming, it’s a good idea to check the requirements of each job carefully before ordering nails.

 Q. Can I use screws for wood siding?